Downtown Dental Excellence offers

 What Is Sleep Apnea?

 When you breathe, air comes in through your mouth and nose and travels down your throat.
 It then flows down your trachea into your lungs.
 While breathing in, your pharynx helps to keep the airway open.
 During sleep, the pharynx and other muscles will relax—but they shouldn’t relax to the point where the airway is blocked.
-For patients with sleep apnea, the mouth and pharynx muscles relax more than they should—allowing the tongue to block the air from entering your lungs.
+For patients with sleep apnea, the mouth and pharynx relax more than they should, allowing the tongue to block the air from entering the lungs.
 Because of this, patients with sleep apnea wake up throughout the night, often gasping for air when they do.
-This not only makes it difficult to get a good night of rest, but it also leads to a variety of other health issues.
+This not only makes it difficult to get a good night's rest, but it also leads to a variety of other health issues.
 This is why it’s important to understand whether or not you have sleep apnea, and how you can treat it.

 Speak with Your Dentist Today